SAIF-git903/simply-crm-latest/GOOGLE_PLAY_PERMISSIONS_JUSTIFICATION.md

 The camera is only accessed when users explicitly choose to take a photo through our in-app camera interface.
 We do not access the camera automatically or in the background.
 ```

-### 2. READ_MEDIA_IMAGES / READ_EXTERNAL_STORAGE Permissions
+### 2. READ_EXTERNAL_STORAGE Permission
 **Why it's needed:**
-- Users can select existing photos from their gallery to attach to CRM records
+- Users can select existing photos from their gallery to attach to CRM records (Android 10-12 only)
 - This allows users to attach photos they've already taken or received
 - Essential for importing business documents, product images, and other media into CRM records
+- Note: For Android 13+, the app uses the system photo picker which does not require READ_MEDIA_IMAGES permission

 **Justification Text for Play Console:**
 ```